Labuschagne relishes Broad battle

 "I've always loved coming back to play county cricket, I wouldn't be here if I didn't enjoy it and love the challenge," he said.

-"Last summer the wickets were very challenging all around the country, the spinners don't get much opportunity to bowl, but I learnt a lot about my game.
+"Last summer the wickets were very challenging all around the country, the spinners don't get much opportunity to bowl, but I learned a lot about my game.

 "Understandably, when you go up and play international cricket there's some key differences when you come up against quicker bowling, bouncier wickets, playing away Test series, that make it challenging.